utkarshcmu/grafana.org/content/blog/2018-06-22-timeshift-ep50.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"]
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "I really hope you've enjoyed reading these weekly roundups as much as I've enjoyed writing them.
+This week we have news on the new Grafana v5.2.0-beta3 release, a bunch of plugin updates to share, and your regular dose of recent blog posts."
 +++

 ### Welcome to TimeShift
 **TimeShift is turning 1 year old!** I really hope you've enjoyed reading these weekly roundups as much as I've enjoyed writing them.
 This week we have news on the new Grafana v5.2.0-beta3 release, a bunch of plugin updates to share, and your regular dose of recent blog posts.

 Have an article you'd like included in an upcoming TimeShift?
 [Contact Us](mailto:hello@grafana.com).